Social Media Client Reporting for Agencies: Reports That Renew Retainers

 -

 Set a delivery schedule and stick to it.
 Same day, every month.
 No exceptions.
-If you can’t do it manually, automate it.
+If you can’t do it manually, automate the assembly so your team can focus on the narrative.

 -

 Add the 15-minute review call.
 Even for your lowest-tier clients.
 Especially for your lowest-tier clients.
-They’re the most likely to churn.
+They’re the most likely to quietly fade out without ever telling you why.

 -

-Track retention by client.
+Track retention and expansion by client.
 Know how long each client has been with you.
 Know which ones are approaching decision points (contract renewals, budget cycles, leadership changes).
-Use reports to reinforce value ahead of those moments.
+Use reports to reinforce value ahead of those moments — and to seed expansion conversations when the data supports them.

-The agencies that keep clients for three, four, five years don’t do it by being the cheapest or even the best at creating content.
-They do it by making the client feel informed, confident, and excited about what’s coming next.
+The agencies that keep clients for three, four, five years aren’t the cheapest.
+They aren’t even necessarily the best at creating content.
+They’re the ones who make the client feel informed, confident, and excited about what’s coming next.

 That feeling lives in the report.
 Make it worth reading.